-- Read and be familiar with Part One of Keeping Children Safe in Education (DfE 2019) - Read Appendix One 'What School and College Staff Should Look Out For' - Attend appropriate safeguarding training every 3 years
+- Read and be familiar with Part One of Keeping Children Safe in Education (DfE 2020) - Attend appropriate safeguarding training every 3 years

-Everyone working in school, either paid or on a voluntary basis will:
+Everyone working in school either paid or on a voluntary basis will:

-- Be familiar with the school's safeguarding policy including issues of confidentiality. - Remember that the child's welfare and interests must be the paramount consideration at all times. - Never promise to keep a secret or confidentiality, where a child discloses abuse. - Be alert to signs and indicators of possible abuse.
-(Refer: Appendix One) for current definitions of abuse and examples of harm. - Inform the safeguarding lead/deputy safeguarding lead verbally of concerns - Deal with a disclosure of abuse from a child in line with the recommendations in Appendix Two.
+- Be familiar with the school's safeguarding policy including issues of confidentiality. - Be active in preventing impairment to children's mental and physical health or development. - Remember that the child's welfare and interests must be the paramount consideration at all times. - Never promise to keep a secret or confidentiality, where a child discloses abuse. - Be alert to signs and indicators of possible abuse.
+See Part One of Keeping Children Safe in Education (DfE 2020) for current definitions of abuse and examples of harm. - Inform the safeguarding lead/deputy safeguarding lead verbally of concerns - Deal with a disclosure of abuse from a child in line with the recommendations in Appendix One.
 These must be passed to one of the Designated Staff immediately, followed by a written account.
-Staff should not take it upon themselves to investigate concerns or make judgements. - Be involved in on-going monitoring and recording to support the implementation of individual education programmes and interagency child protection and child support plans. - Be subject to Safer Recruitment processes and checks whether they are new staff, supply staff, contractors, volunteers etc. - Will be expected to behave in accordance with the Guidance / Policies from Sheffield Children Safeguarding Partnership. - Confidentiality is an issue which needs to be understood by all those working with children, particularly in the context of Safeguarding.
-St Wilfrid's School, A Catholic Voluntary Academy recognises that the only purpose of confidentiality in this respect is to benefit the child. - Be aware that Safeguarding incidents and/or behaviours can be associated with factors outside the school and/or can occur between children outside the school.
+Staff should not take it upon themselves to investigate concerns or make judgements. - Be involved in on going monitoring and recording to support the implementation of individual education programmes and interagency child protection and child support plans. - Be subject to Safer Recruitment processes and checks whether they are new staff, supply staff, contractors, volunteers etc. - Will be expected to behave in accordance with the Guidance / Policies from Safeguarding Sheffield Children's Board. - Confidentiality is an issue which needs to be understood by all those working with children, particularly in the context of Safeguarding.
+This school recognises that the only purpose of confidentiality in this respect is to benefit the child. - Be aware that Safeguarding incidents and/or behaviours can be associated with factors outside the school and/or can occur between children outside the school.
 All staff, but especially the designated safeguarding lead (and deputies) should be considering the context within which such incidents and/or behaviours occur.
 This is known as contextual safeguarding, which simply means assessments of children should consider whether wider environmental factors are present in a child's life that are a threat to their safety and/or welfare.
 Children's social care assessments should consider such factors so it is important that schools provide as much information as possible as part of the referral process.
 This will allow any assessment to consider all the available evidence and the full context of any abuse.
-Additional information regarding contextual safeguarding is available here: <a href="https://contextualsafeguarding.org.uk/about/what-is-contextualsafeguarding.org.uk/about/w - Where a staff member feels unable to raise an issue with their employer, or feels that their genuine concerns are not being addressed, other whistleblowing channels may be open to them: general guidance on whistleblowing can be found via: Advice on Whistleblowing; and the NSPCC's what you can do to report abuse dedicated helpline is available as an alternative route for staff who do not feel able to raise concerns regarding child protection failures internally or have concerns about the way a concern is being handled by their school or college.
-Staff can call 0800 028 0285 line is available from 8:00 AM to 8:00 PM, Monday to Friday and email: help@nspcc.org.uk.
+(Working together to safeguard children July 2018 and KCSIE September 2020).
+Additional information regarding contextual safeguarding is available here: - https://contextualsafeguarding.org.uk/about/what-is-contextual-safeguarding. - Where a staff member feels unable to raise an issue with their employer, or feels that their genuine concerns are not being addressed, other whistleblowing channels may be open to them: general guidance on whistleblowing can be found via: Advice on Whistleblowing; and the NSPCC's what you can do to report abuse dedicated helpline is available as an alternative route for staff who do not feel able to raise concerns regarding child protection failures internally or have concerns about the way a concern is being handled by their school or college.
+Staff can call 0800 028 0285 line is available from 8:00 AM to 8:00 PM, Monday to Friday and email: help@nspcc.org.uk. - We will use the NPCC- When to call the police to help designated safeguarding leads understand when they should consider calling the police and what to expect when they do.